 The State of Vermont provides three medals to show its appreciation for military service.
 The Vermont Veterans Medal is awarded to most veterans with an honorable discharge.
 The Vermont Distinguished Service Medal is awarded to veterans who received an honorable discharge and served in a combat theater.
 The Patriot's Medal is presented to the next-of-kin of Vermont soldiers killed in action.
 Applicants can choose to have the medal(s) mailed to them, or may have their medal(s) presented in a ceremony with a state official, usually at the State House in November.
 Application

 Veterans facing economic hardship may be eligible to receive a one-time payment to help pay for critical needs, such as housing and utilities.
 To apply, call the office at 802-828-3379.
 Staff will also refer applicants to other programs for further assistance.
 You may call 211 for assistance as a resident of Vermont.

 Hunting/Fishing Licenses; Green Mountain Passes

-60% service-connected disabled veterans have earned a free hunting/fishing license.
+60% service-connected disabled veterans have earned a free hunting or fishing license.
 You will need to obtain a verification (summary of benefits) letter from the White River Jct.
-VA 800-827-1000 before submitting your license application.
+VA 802-295-9363 x5335 before submitting your license application.
 Call 802-828-1190 for the hunting/fishing license.

-Any Vermont resident who is a veteran who has been honorably discharged from active duty in US armed services, you are eligible for a lifetime day entry pass into the parks called the Green Mountain Passport - contact your local town clerk.
+Any Vermont resident who is a veteran who has been honorably discharged from active duty in US armed services, is eligible for a lifetime day entry pass into the parks called the Green Mountain Passport - contact your local town clerk.

 High School Diplomas

-Veterans of World War II, Korea, and Vietnam who don't have a high school diploma can get one through this program.
+Veterans of World War II, Korea, and Vietnam and received an honorable discharge; and do not have a high school diploma may receive one from the public school of their choice.
 Application